-Reporting
+Maintenance Reserve Reporting

-Each agency and institution will be required annually to submit a detailed report on its expenditure of maintenance reserve funds in the previous fiscal year.
-In addition, each agency's head or chief fiscal or administrative officer will be required to certify that all maintenance reserve expenditures had been made in compliance with these instructions and that any exceptions were appropriately authorized.
-The certification also shall include assurance that all needed roof repair and replacement projects had been completed or were underway, consistent with Appropriation Act requirements.
+Each agency and institution is required annually to submit a detailed report on its expenditure of maintenance reserve funds in the previous fiscal year.
+In addition, each agency's head or chief fiscal or administrative officer is required to certify that all maintenance reserve expenditures were made in compliance with these instructions and that any exceptions were appropriately authorized.
+The certification also shall include assurance that all needed roof repair and replacement projects have been completed or were underway, consistent with Appropriation Act requirements.
 If an agency or institution uses maintenance reserve funds for projects that do not meet the criteria set out in these instructions, that agency could be required, in the future, to submit proposed maintenance reserve projects to DPB in advance for approval.

-Information associated with the requirements of the annual maintenance reserve report will be provided in a separate set of instructions.
+Information associated with the requirements of the annual maintenance reserve report will be provided in a separate set of instructions later this year.